Vincent Reynouard And The Franke-Gricksch Report Part 1, Part 2 , Part 3

 "The Auschwitz camp has a special task in the settlement of the Jewish question...The Jews arrive in special trains (goods wagons) towards evening and are taken on special tracks in specially designated districts of the camp."So with no syllable did Franke-Gricksch tie the place arrival of the transport to Birkenau.
 He did not mention the name or describe the Birkenau camp at the unloading terminal.
 Reynouard reads into the statement what is not there.
 It's only with his post-war knowledge and bias to negate the Holocaust that he reaches this interpretation.
 But Franke-Gricksch did not have either of these.
 Simple rule: What is written in a contemporary source has to be understood from the contemporary's point of view.

 In May 1943, the Jewish transports were not unloaded within the Birkenau complex.
-But they were not unloaded at the Auschwitz train station either, as Reynouard falsely says.
+They were not unloaded at the Auschwitz train station either, as Reynouard falsely says.
 The Jewish transports were processed on a separate, special sidetrack of the railroad line passing through Auschwitz camp area.
 It is this place Franke-Gricksch likely referred to "specially designated districts of the camp".

 And while we are at it, any person in 1944 or later, with an insider knowledge as displayed in the document, would have very likely known the term "Birkenau" and the large Jewish camp.
-However, the report does not refer to Birkenau - a blunder by the supposed forger.
+However, the report does not refer to Birkenau - a hard to explain blunder by the supposed forger.
 Not so for Franke-Gricksch.
 He did not mention Birkenau in his lengthy report on the Auschwitz complex either (reproduced in appendix A here).
 He did not name any sub-camp and not even Monowitz, which is described by him.
 He did not mind about how locals called the sub-camps.
 For him, everything was Auschwitz camp and area.
 And this ties in well with the description in the report about that "the Auschwitz camp has a special task in the settlement of the Jewish question".

-What followed then were "other possible explanations for the statement (especially for the plural in districts)".
+What followed then in the blog posting were "other possible explanations for the statement (especially for the plural in districts)".
 One is that he saw the rails in the camp for the transport of the construction materials and supposed these had to be further unloading places for Jewish transports.
 Another is that he learnt about the project to extend the rails to the Jewish camp and already counted this as another unloading place.
 If neither of these is true, then it was likely a simple misunderstanding between him and Höß.
 Not a big deal.